Monsters-RPG-game/Users/README.md

 Additional docs can be found in `docs` folder

+### 4.9 Errors

+If you are planning on adding custom errors, please double check their codes.
+Each service has specific codes for errors.
+In case of this service:

+- 1-99 - Generic errors
+- 200 - 299 - Errors specific to this service

 ## 5. Style

 This application uses my personal eslint settings.
 They are EXTREMELY strict and will force you to write specific type of code with unified style across whole project.
 This is `MY` config.
 You may not like it so please, modify it to your heart desire.